The Convention on the Elimination of Discrimination against Women (CEDAW)

 - Meeting the UK Government representative before and after the review in Geneva.

 As part of each review the Commission produces a list of recommendations for the Committee to ask of the UK State.
-The following were included in the Commission's 2013 review, and many of these were adopted by the Committee in its concluding observations.
+The Commission's submitted a report in 2018 for the pre-session.

 Civil Society Engagement